BlackPaladin2022/Translation-Patches/README.md

 You don't need to ask!
 Feel free to do that!
 All I ask is give credit where it's due.
 (Thank the original creators of said patches, etc.)

-2. I can't find the necessary file to use your translation patches.
+2. I can't find the necessary file to use on your translation patches.
 Can you send them to me?

 Absolutely not!
 You're going have to look for it yourself.
 I cannot provide that for you.